vijayanajay/simplest/docs/memory.md

 ### Lesson & Design Principle
 - **Principle: Pass `pathlib.Path` objects directly.** Avoid premature conversion of `Path` objects to strings.
 Most modern Python I/O functions (like `open()`) and many libraries accept `Path` objects directly.
 This makes code more robust, readable, and less prone to platform-specific path representation issues (e.g., `/` vs `\\`).
 - **Action**: When writing mock assertions for functions that receive file paths, prefer asserting against `Path` objects.
 Refactor code to pass `Path` objects down the call chain until they are consumed by a function that strictly requires a string.

+## Anti-Pattern: Inconsistent API Contracts in Call Chain

+### Structural Issue Discovered (2025-06-12)
+- **Symptom**: `AttributeError` in `OptimizationEngine` tests due to a call to a non-existent method, and a latent bug in the `_compile_results` method where `run_complete_backtest` was called with incorrect argument types (`dict` of parameters instead of `dict` of objective settings).
+- **Root Cause**: A structural refactoring was performed to simplify the `run_complete_backtest` API, requiring callers to pass a fully-formed `StrategyConfig` object containing all parameters.
+However, not all call sites within the `OptimizationEngine` were updated to adhere to this new contract.
+The optimizer's `_compile_results` method was still attempting to pass strategy parameters via a separate argument, which was now being misinterpreted as `objective_params`.
+Additionally, a helper method (`_is_trial_with_concrete_params`) was removed, but its call was left in place, causing test failures.

+### Lesson & Design Principle
+- **Principle: API refactoring requires updating all call sites.** When a function's signature or contract is changed, the refactoring is incomplete until every call site—including those in application logic, unit tests, and integration tests—is updated.
+- **Action**: Use IDE tools like "Find Usages" or global search to locate every call to the refactored function.
+Ensure that the arguments passed in each call match the new signature in both type and meaning.
+This prevents latent bugs where data of one type is misinterpreted as another (e.g., `strategy_params` being passed as `objective_params`).
+Update or remove test mocks that target old, non-existent internal methods to keep the test suite synchronized with the implementation.

+## Anti-Pattern: Incomplete Fixture Data for Pydantic Model Instantiation

+### Structural Issue Discovered (2025-06-13)
+- **Symptom**: A test suite for an error-handling function (`test_single_trial_error_handling`) was failing.
+The tests were designed to check if specific exceptions (`DataError`, `BacktestError`) were caught and classified correctly.
+However, all failures were being misclassified as a generic `UNKNOWN_ERROR`.
+- **Root Cause**: The test fixture provided an incomplete dictionary as `strategy_config` to the `OptimizationEngine`.
+Inside the method under test (`_run_single_trial`), this incomplete dictionary was used to instantiate a `StrategyConfig` Pydantic model.
+This instantiation failed with a `pydantic.ValidationError` *before* the code path that was supposed to raise the test-specific exceptions was ever reached.
+The `ValidationError` was not explicitly caught, so it fell through to the generic `except Exception` block, causing the misclassification and test failure.

+### Lesson & Design Principle
+- **Principle: Test fixtures must provide a complete and valid data contract for downstream components.** When a component under test relies on creating objects (especially strictly-validated Pydantic models) from data passed into its constructor, the test fixtures must supply a dictionary that satisfies the model's schema.
+- **Action**: Ensure that test fixtures for components that perform internal object instantiation provide a complete and valid dictionary/data structure.
+Do not use minimal or incomplete dictionaries in fixtures if they will be used to construct a validated model later in the call chain.
+This prevents tests from failing due to schema validation errors, allowing them to correctly test the intended business logic.